What is Merch by Amazon? In short, it’s an on-demand printing service for t-shirts.

 - Analyze your sales

-In the beginning, you’ll only be allowed 10 unique designs.
-However, once you hit 10 sales, your account will get upgraded to the second tier, where you can upload up to 25 designs.
+With the Merch by Amazon tiers structure, you’ll only be allowed 10 unique t-shirt designs to begin with.
+However, once you hit 10 sales, your Merch account will get upgraded to the second tier, where you can upload up to 25 designs.

-More designs mean more opportunity to make money, as the tiered system accomplishes two things:
+More designs mean more opportunities to make money, as the tiered system accomplishes two things:

 - Amazon sellers who create popular designs are rewarded with more opportunities.